micahbaumann/perfect-iframe/README.md

 ## More Instructions
 For more detailed instructions on how to use Perfect Iframe, visit the [GUIDES](https://github.com/micahbaumann/perfect-iframe/blob/main/GUIDES.md) page.
 ## License
 This software is distributed under the Apache 2.0 license.
 For more information, read the [LICENSE](https://github.com/micahbaumann/perfect-iframe/blob/main/LICENSE) file.
-In other words, you may use this as you want, just please be respectful and give credit where it is due (this is not legal advice).
 ## Contributing
 Currently, Perfect Iframe is a privately maintained project.
 If you find any bugs or have any suggestions, please submit them to the [issue tracker](https://github.com/micahbaumann/perfect-iframe/issues).
 ## Issues